Tushar-bioinfo/Bioinformatics-for-begineers/_posts/2024-07-01-boston-house-regression_preprocessing.md

 $$

 Where:
 - $\theta_0$ is the **intercept** — the baseline prediction when all features are zero
 - $\theta_1, \theta_2, \dots, \theta_n$ are the **coefficients** learned by the model
-- `RM`, `NOX`, ..., `N` are the actual feature values from the dataset
+- `RM`, `NOX`, ..., `N` are the actual input features from the dataset
 - The coefficient $\theta_1$ controls the weight of the `RM` feature

-> These $\theta$ values (coefficients) are what the model "learns" during training.
+> These $\theta$ values (coefficients) are what the model “learns” during training.
 The intercept stays fixed for a given model, but the individual feature weights can change depending on which features we include or exclude.

 This is the underlying formula estimated when we use `LinearRegression().fit()` or `statsmodels.OLS()`.